FennelFoxxo/Tailspring/README.md

     - `entry`: optional - overrides the entry address of the thread, as the default entry address is the e_entry value in the ELF file header.
 If provided, this should be the name of a symbol in the ELF file.
     - `args`: optional - a list of arguments that should be passed to the thread.
 Even if no arguments are provided, the name of this thread/TCB will be passed as the first argument to the thread.

-An example config file is given:
+An example producer-consumer system with shared memory:
 ```
 caps:
     consumer_thread: tcb